 An Oral History of a Changing Chatham

-Welcome to the Voices of Chatham, an oral history project documenting the rich cultural heritage of Chatham County, NC.
-Learn more about the people, places, and traditions that make Chatham special by exploring residents' stories or contribute your own stories so that future generations can listen and enjoy.
-This project is a collaboration between the Language & Life Project and the Chatham County Historical Association.
-Learn more about this ongoing initiative HERE
+Welcome to the Voices of Chatham, an oral history project documenting the rich linguistic and cultural heritage of Chatham County, NC.
+Learn more about the people, places, dialects, and traditions that make Chatham special by exploring residents' stories collected between 2019 and 2024.
+This project represents a collaboration between the Language & Life Project and the Chatham County Historical Association.
+Learn more about this initiative HERE

 Hear the Stories

-On this website, you'll find audio clips from the over 90 interviews (and counting!) we have conducted in Chatham County since the project was started in 2019.
+On this website, you'll find audio clips from the over 100 interviews we conducted in Chatham County from 2019 to 2024.

 Click any theme to start exploring